What are the advantages and disadvantages of synchronous and asynchronous transmission?

 Synchronous Transfer

 Synchronous transmission is the data transfer in units of data frames.
 Frame synchronization signals in the form of characters or bit combinations (the latter have high transmission efficiency and reliability) can be used.
 The transmitter or receiver provides a clock signal dedicated to synchronization.
-In short-distance high-speed large file transfer, the clock signal can be transmitted by a dedicated clock line.
+In short distance high-speed large file transfer, the clock signal can be transmitted by a dedicated clock line.
 When the computer network adopts the synchronous transmission method, the clock synchronization signal is often embedded in the data signal frame to achieve clock synchronization between the receiver and the transmitter.

 In digital communication, synchronization is very important.
 When the transmitter transmits data information to the receiver through the transmission medium, for example, each time a character (or data frame) data signal is sent, the receiver must recognize the start bit and end bit of the character (or frame) data signal.
 To correctly read each bit of the data signal of the character (or the frame) at the appropriate time, this is the basic synchronization problem between the receiver and the transmitter.